cloudant-labs/slate/docs2017/src/api/document.md

 ### Purging and indexes

 If a document is purged,
-the change might require an update to indexes within the database.
+the change might require an update to some of the indexes within the database.

-Depending on which documents are affected by a purge request, it might not be necessary to rebuild an index.
+Depending on which documents are affected by a purge request, it might not be necessary to rebuild an index:

-If a document is not changed as a result of a purge request, no index change is needed.
+-	If a document is not changed as a result of a purge request, no change is needed for indexes that include the document.

-If a document is removed as a result of a purge request, then any index that originally included the document as part of the index scope is updated.
+-	If a document is removed,
+	or the remaining 'winning' revision of the document changes, as a result of a purge request, then any index that originally included the document as part of the index scope is updated.

+In particular,
-If a purge request applies to a document that has more than one revision branch, and after the purge a different document revision applies rather than the one originally used in an index, then the index is updated.
+if a purge request applies to a document that has more than one revision branch, and after the purge a different document revision applies - or 'wins' - rather than the one originally used in an index, then the index is updated.

 For example,